Observability of 2HDM Neutral Higgs Bosons in fully hadronic decay at future linear collider: Signal significance

 \section{Signal significance}

 To figure out the observability in our assumed scenario of A and H Higgs bosons, for each one of the distribution of the candidate mass, the significance of signal is computed.
 The numbers of candidate masses in signal and background events are counted in whole mass series.
 Mainly the jets are not easily detected as the b-jets due to the production of several jets in the ongoing events.
 In the assumed scenario, several techniques are used to identify the jets.
 The associated jets are identified through the process of tagging which is aptly known as the algorithm of b-tagging.
 To identify the b-jets, the minimum distance between the b-parton and all of the generated jets is calculated.
-We used the term delta R which is helpful in finding out the b-jets by calculating the distance between the b-parton and the jets.
-The computation of significance of signal is totally based on the luminosity (Integrated) of the range of 100 $f{b}^-1$, 500 $f{b}^-1$, 1000 $f{b}^-1$ and 5000 $f{b}^-1$ for all of our profiles of mass distribution.
-The number of the signal (S) and the background (B), total selection efficiency of the signal, the ratio of signal to background S/B, and significance of signal S/$\sqrt{B}$ at the CMS energy of 1000 GeV are shown in table~\ref{tab:signalcuts6} and tables~\ref{tab:signalcutsz1} , ~\ref{tab:signalcutsz2},~\ref{tab:signalcutsz3} and ~\ref{tab:signalcutsz4}.
-The Higgs bosons A and H are observable at the space parameter of 150 $\leqslant$ mH $\leqslant$ 250 GeV and 200 $\leqslant$ mA $\leqslant$ 330 GeV, when the CMS energy falls at the 1000 GeV with the luminosity (Integrated) of range 100 $f{b}^{-1}$.
-The Higgs Boson A is observed at the $\sqrt{s}$ = 1000 GeV in the same ranges of space parameters and at the integrated luminosity of 100 $f{b}^{-1}$,500 $f{b}^{-1}$, 1000 $f{b}^{-1}$ and 5000 $f{b}^{-1}$.
-Figure~\ref{fig:30} shows the signal significance values against each benchmark point at integrated luminosities, $100 fb^{-1}$, $500 fb^{-1}$,$1000 fb^{-1}$ and $5000 fb^{-1}$ and Figure ~\ref{fig:31} represents the signal significance for different values of Pseudo scalar boson $A$ .
+The term delta R is helpful in finding out the b-jets by calculating the distance between the b-parton and the jets.
+The computation of significance of signal is totally based on the luminosity (Integrated) of 100 $f{b}^-1$, 500 $f{b}^-1$, 1000 $f{b}^-1$ and 5000 $f{b}^-1$ for all of our profiles of mass distribution.
+The Table~\ref{tab:10z} shows the signal significance values at each benchmark point, for neutral Higgs H in first process at integrated luminosities of $100 fb^{-1}$, $500 fb^{-1}$,$1000 fb^{-1}$ and $5000 fb^{-1}$ and total efficiency.

+Table~\ref{tab:10za} shows the signal significance values at each benchmark point, for Pseudo scalar Higgs A in first process at integrated luminosities of $100 fb^{-1}$, $500 fb^{-1}$,$1000 fb^{-1}$ and $5000 fb^{-1}$ and total efficiency.

+Table~\ref{tab:10zb} shows the signal significance values at each benchmark point, for Pseudo scalar Higgs A in second process at integrated luminosities of $100 fb^{-1}$, $500 fb^{-1}$,$1000 fb^{-1}$ and $5000 fb^{-1}$ and total efficiency for second process.